-A mobile safety app like ADT Go can help parents pinpoint exactly where their child is by using their smartphone to provide real-time GPS location data on a private family map.
-With ADT Go, peace of mind is as easy as tapping a button.
+A mobile safety app like ADT SoSecure can help parents pinpoint exactly where their child is by using their smartphone to provide real-time GPS location data on a private family map.
+With ADT SoSecure, peace of mind is as easy as tapping a button.

 Keep your expensive items at home

 If it's valuable, it's vulnerable.
 While you may be tempted to dress your best when traveling, keep your fine jewelry at home.
 Expensive accessories draw attention and can easily make you a target while you're taking in the sights.
 One of the most basic travel safety tips is to travel light and to keep your valuables at home.
 Consider how you'd feel if your favorite piece of jewelry went missing—it's not worth the headache.

 An exception to this rule would be a Samsung Gear smartwatch.
 ADT has a Panic Response for Samsung Gear smartwatches that allows you to tap and hold a panic button to alert the ADT Monitoring Center, which will alert emergency responders based on your geo-location.
 This is one accessory you'll want to wear as you travel.

 Protect your credit cards and wallet